Our Investing Thesis

 Justin Jefferson is a player that can potentially transcend position in sports card investing.
 Traditionally, QBs have been the only players with true value.
 Now, Jefferson (and Ja'Marr Chase) are two young stud WRs that can garner as much of a market as some QBs.

-Not only is Jefferson dominating as a third year pro (88 receptions, 1,400 yards and 7 TDs as a rookie in 2020, and 108 receptions, 1,616 yards and 10 TDs in his second year), but he also is culturally relevant, as a highlight machine with a trendy TD celebration - the griddy - which now athletes in all sports flaunt.
+Not only did Jefferson dominate in his third season as a pro, with a league-leading 128 catches for 1,809 yards with 8 TDs (88 receptions, 1,400 yards and 7 TDs as a rookie in 2020, and 108 receptions, 1,616 yards and 10 TDs in his second year), but he also is culturally relevant, as a highlight machine with a trendy TD celebration - the griddy - which now athletes in all sports flaunt.